flashyash/savvy/README.md

-# savvy
-Harvard Rare Disease Hackathon 2025
+# Harvard Rare Disease Hackathon 2025

-Hello Judges,
 SymptomSavvy is a web application designed to address Problem Statement A by streamlining rare disease diagnosis using AI-driven pattern recognition and medical literature insights.